Table of Contents

 - Export your recordings in various audio and video formats

 - Run perfectly on both Windows and Mac computer

 2. ActivePresenter (Windows)

-ActivePresenter has been designed to create tutorials, record software simulation, and even import PowerPoint.
-You can record full screen or custom screen size with and without system audio.
+ActivePresenter has been designed to create tutorials, record software simulations, and even import PowerPoint.
+You can record full screen or custom screen sizes with and without system audio.
 It also offers webcam support.
 Once done, you can then further edit the video.
 The software offers a built-in editor which can keep on adding new video recording.
-It also offers multi-track support which lists system audio, slide, audio, and video separately.
+It also offers multi-track support, which lists system audio, slide, audio, and video separately.

 - Record presentation for creating interactive eLearning sessions

 - Supports image editing, color effect correction, and other presentation animations

 - Smart Capture

 - Editing tools are not user friendly, and it will take time to learn using the tool